gopheracademy/gopheracademy-web/content/advent-2019/pkgapi.md

 * Consider the big picture reason for designing a library.
 * Consider the use cases.
 * Consider making a family of libraries.
-* Make the tradeoff clear.
+* Make the trade-off clear.

 ## Some Resources ##